tinygo-org/tinyhci/README.md

 It listens for pull requests to the target repository, and then will do the following:

-- [ ] Pull down the latest binary build of TinyGo based on the pull request
+- [x] Download and install the binary build of TinyGo based on the pull request SHA
 - [ ] Create a check run for the PR (https://developer.github.com/v3/checks/)
 - [x] Execute the hardware tests for each of the supported microcontroller boards
 - [ ] Update the check run with the test results for each MCU to either "success" or "failed" based on the pass/fail for each MCU's as they are executed by the HCI system.

-Thanks to @maruel for the work on GoHCI which has been an influence on this project.

-## How it works
+## Test Runner

+The process of running the hardware tests is:

+- compile the test code for that MCU
-The makefile compiles the test code, flashes it onto the connected board, and then connects to the microcontroller serial port.
-The test program waits for a keypress to be detected on the serial port, and then runs thru the hardware integration tests, outputting the results back out to the serial port.
+- flash test code onto the MCU
+- MCU test program waits for a keypress to be detected on the serial port
+- HCI system connects to the MCU via serial port, and sends the key code to start the test run
+- MCU runs thru the hardware integration tests, outputting the results back out to the serial port

 ```
 $ make test-itsybitsy-m4